-- 94 12.
-No member of the governing board of a charter school shall hold any office or employment from the board or the charter school while serving as a 95 96 member, nor shall the member have any substantial interest, as defined in 97 section 105.450, RSMo, in any entity employed by or contracting with the board.
-98 No board member shall be an employee of a company that provides substantial 99 services to the charter school.
-All members of the governing board of the charter school shall be considered decision-making public servants as defined in section 100 101 105.450, RSMo, for the purposes of the financial disclosure requirements contained in sections 105.483, 105.485, 105.487, and 105.489, RSMo.
-102 - 13.
-A sponsor shall provide timely submission to the state board of education of all data necessary to demonstrate that the sponsor is in material compliance with all requirements of sections 160.400 to 160.420 and 167.349, RSMo. - 107 14.
-A sponsor shall develop the policies and procedures for: - 108 (1) The review of a charter school proposal; and - 109 (2) The granting of a charter; and - 110 (3) Procedures to be implemented if a charter school should 111 close, including but not limited to: - 112 (a) The transfer or repository of student records upon closure; 113 and - 114 (b) The disposition of the charter school's assets upon closure. - 115 15.
-The state board of education shall ensure each sponsor is in 116 compliance with all requirements under sections 160.400 to 160.420 and 167.349, 117 RSMo, for each charter school sponsored by any sponsor.
-The state board shall 118 notify each sponsor of the standards for sponsorship of charter schools, delineating both what is mandated by statute and what best practices 119 120 dictate.
-The state board, after a public hearing, may require remedial action for 121 a sponsor that it finds has not fulfilled its obligations of sponsorship, such 122remedial actions including withholding the sponsor's funding and suspending for 123 a period of up to one year the sponsor's authority to sponsor a school that it currently sponsors or to sponsor any additional school.
-If the state board removes 124125 the authority to sponsor a currently operating charter school, the state board 126 shall become the interim sponsor of the school for a period of up to three years until the school finds a new sponsor or until the charter contract period lapses.
-During such time, if the charter school fails to meet academic performance or other goals as prescribed in the school's charter, the state board may revoke the charter.
+- 12. No member of the governing board of a charter school shall hold any office or employment from the board or the charter school while serving as a member, nor shall the member have any substantial interest, as defined in section 105.450, in any entity employed by or contracting with the board.
+No board member shall be selected by or be an employee of a company that provides substantial services to the charter school.
+All members of the governing board of the charter school shall be considered decision-making public servants as defined in section 105.450 for the purposes of the financial disclosure requirements contained in sections 105.483, 105.485, 105.487, and 105.489. - 13.
+A sponsor shall provide timely submission to the state board of education of all data necessary to demonstrate that the sponsor is in material compliance with all requirements of sections 160.400 to 160.420 and 167.349. - 14.
+A sponsor shall develop policies and procedures for the review of a charter school proposal and the awarding of a charter, including procedures to be used when a charter school closes, for the transfer or repository of student records, and for the disposition of the charter school's assets. - 15.
+The state board of education shall ensure each sponsor is in compliance with all requirements under sections 160.400 to 160.420 and 167.349 for each charter school sponsored by any sponsor.
+The state board shall notify each sponsor of the standards for sponsorship of charter schools, delineating both what is mandated by statute and what best practices dictate.
+The state board, after a public hearing, may require remedial action for a sponsor that it finds has not fulfilled its obligations of sponsorship, such remedial actions including withholding the sponsor's funding and suspending for a period of up to one year the sponsor's authority to sponsor a school that it currently sponsors or to sponsor any additional school.
+If the state board removes the authority to sponsor a currently operating charter school, the state board shall become the interim sponsor of the school for a period of up to three years until the school finds a new sponsor or until the charter contract period lapses.
+During this period, if the charter school fails to meet academic performance or other goals as